CITES Species Protection

 Rosewood, East Indian (Dalbergia latifolia)

-We ask you to please follow the legal regulations, so that you are personally contributing to the worldwide protection of our flora and fauna, and hence the protection of the entire world from destruction of biotopes, animals and plants!
+Please be sure to observe the legal requirements.
+In this way, you personally contribute to the implementation of the worldwide protection of our flora and fauna and thus to the protection of our entire world from the destruction of habitats, plants and animals!

-Secondary information on the Washington Species Protection Plan (CITES) can be found here
+Secondary information on the Washington Species Protection Plan (CITES) can be found in Wikipedia.